Beatrix Pang: Projects

-Pang's time in the United States inspired her to try to strengthen the independent publishing scene in Hong Kong.
+Pang's time in the United States inspired them to try to strengthen the independent publishing scene in Hong Kong.
 Pang was one of the founders of KLACK Photography and Cultural Magazine, the first issue released in summer 2010.
 In 2011, Pang started the independent art publishing project Small Tune Press, which produces artist’s books and zines.
 Small Tune Press focuses on publishing photography, drawing, collage, conceptual work and poetry.
-In a 2018 interview, Pang said she was inspired to start Small Tune Press in order to create a way for lesser-known artists to distribute their work to the public.
-“In building Small Tune Press, I consider forming alliances to be one of the most vital outcomes of this endeavor,” she said.
+In a 2018 interview, Pang said they were inspired to start Small Tune Press in order to create a way for lesser-known artists to distribute their work to the public.
+“In building Small Tune Press, I consider forming alliances to be one of the most vital outcomes of this endeavor,” they said.

-Pang also credited her fellow artist Susanne Bürner, who she met when Bürner was in Hong Kong doing research, for encouraging her to found Small Tune Press.
+Pang also credited their fellow artist Susanne Bürner, whom they met when Bürner was in Hong Kong doing research, for encouraging them to found Small Tune Press.
 The first book the press published was Bürner's “Vanishing Point: How to Disappear in China without a Trace," which examines the different roles of people in modern Chinese society.

 In 2017, Pang has co-created a collective, Zine Coop, that promotes zine culture in Hong Kong by hosting production workshops.
 Pang also co-founded Queer Reads Library in 2018 with artist-curator Kaitlin Chan.
 Queer Reads Library is a mobile collection of internationally sourced queer publications and independently published zines.

-Pang's experiences in the world of independent publishing have led her to become an outspoken voice for the need for a strong independent press in Hong Kong and other parts of Asia.
-"Independent voices remain restricted and obstructed in many places in Asia under different cultural, social, and political circumstances," she said in 2017.
+Pang's experiences in the world of independent publishing have led them to become an outspoken voice for the need for a strong independent press in Hong Kong and other parts of Asia.
+"Independent voices remain restricted and obstructed in many places in Asia under different cultural, social, and political circumstances," they said in 2017.